-Visiting the Acropolis in Athens Greece is a must if you are in Athens.
+Visiting the Acropolis of Athens, Greece is a must if you are in Athens.
 The Acropolis looms over the city and is hard to miss as you wander around Athens.
 The Acropolis is stunning day or night.
-The history that sits on the hill is truly awe inspiring.
+The history that sits on the hill is truly awe-inspiring.

 Here are a couple of videos highlighting the views from the Acropolis over Athens